adcibc2 (keep=trt resp) ;

 Example Code using PROC FREQ

-SAS Proc Freq has 3 methods for analysis of paired data (Common risk difference).
+This is more applicable when you have exposed / non-exposed groups looking at who has experienced the outcome.
+SAS Proc Freq has 3 methods for analysis of paired data using a Common risk difference.

 Methods for Calculating Confidence Intervals for 2 independent samples proportion